pgniewko/jamming-growth/README.md

 DESCRIPTION
 ==================================================
-2D numerical simulations of budding yeast populations growing in confined environments.
+2D numerical simulations of budding yeast populations growing in confined environment.
+This code accompanies the manuscript: "Jamming by Growth", by P. Gniewek, C. Schreck, and O. Hallatschek.

 GETTING THE CODE
 ==================================================